dystopiareloaded/ML-Kaggle-Project-Ideas/README.md

 ---
 ### Category: Regression (Predicting a Continuous Value)

-The goal here is to predict a numerical value, like a price or a count.

 **11. [House Prices - Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques)**
 *   **Why it's great for ML:** The "Titanic" of regression.
 It has a rich set of features (numerical, ordinal, nominal) and requires significant feature engineering and preprocessing.
 *   **Sample Project Idea:** Predict the final sale price of homes in Ames, Iowa.